-Hreflang Implementation: The 8 Biggest Misconceptions
+Hreflang Implementation: The 10 Biggest SEO Misconceptions

 <link rel=”alternate” hreflang=”pt-br” href=”https://www.mysite.com/pt-br/index.html”/>

-Misconception 7: You Can Combine Hreflang and Canoncial Tags
+Misconception 8: You Can Combine Hreflang And Canonical Tags

-This is another mistake I am seeing more and more where developers try to combine the canonical and the self-referencing hreflang element into a single tag.
+This is another mistake I see frequently, where developers try to combine the canonical and the self-referencing hreflang element into a single tag.

 In this case, it was the page for Ireland English.